KosBeg/ctf-writeups/FireShell_CTF_2019/UnlockMe/readme.md

 }
 ```

-Messy code, but if in brief: we get 5 keys with len 5, then concatenate in one string-key `MY_PASS`, then xor-decode some binary blob with this key:
+Messy code, but if in brief: we get 5 keys with len 5, then concatenate in one string-key `MY_PASS`, then xor-decode resource `OUT`  with this key:

 ```C
   v37 ^= MY_PASS[COU % pass_len];